ProvidenceMod/ProvidenceMod/README.md

 To install our mod, simply follow these steps:

 1. Copy the repo into your Mod Sources folder using your GitHub medium of choice.
 We like to use [GitHub Desktop](https://desktop.github.com/).
 2. You can now build the mod from the Mod Sources menu in tModLoader.
-If you have not properly set up your coding environment, please visit this [comprehensive guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide) made by the tModLoader team.
+If you have not properly set up your coding environment, please visit this [comprehensive guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide) on the tModLoadker Wiki.

 <a name="pull_request_process"></a>
 ## Pull Request Process